7 Conditions You Might Be Mistaking for Fibromyalgia

 What is fibromyalgia?

-Fibromyalgia presents a unique medical conundrum: Its symptoms are so common, it’s both underdiagnosed and misdiagnosed for similar problems.
-“Fibromyalgia is a disorder of the central nervous system that causes widespread pain,” says Seth Lederman, MD, a physician, scientist and co-founder and CEO of Tonix, a pharmaceuticals company.
+Fibromyalgia is a medical puzzle: The symptoms are so common that it’s both underdiagnosed and misdiagnosed for similar problems.
+“Fibromyalgia is a disorder of the central nervous system that causes widespread pain,” says Seth Lederman, MD, a physician, scientist, and co-founder and CEO of Tonix, a pharmaceuticals company.
 “Most often people with this long-term illness are fatigued, have sleep problems, and are plagued with tenderness throughout the body, especially in the neck, shoulders, arms, back, hips, and legs.”
-While the cause of fibromyalgia is unclear, doctors believe the condition may run in families.
-It’s also roughly seven times more common in women than men.
-Fibromyalgia goes undiagnosed in as many as three out of four sufferers.
-Because there are no blood tests or scans to easily diagnose it, many physicians have trouble detecting the disorder.
-Here are some common conditions your doctor may consider before diagnosing you with FM.
-It’s more prevalent than you think, too—here’s how common the condition is.
+These areas of tenderness are known as trigger points.

-Although both conditions are indicative of widespread pain and constant fatigue, the two have their differences.
+Although both conditions are indicative of widespread pain and constant fatigue, arthritis and fibromyalgia have their differences.
 “Many people tend to think that fibromyalgia is an actual form of arthritis, but that is not the case,” says Michael H. Lowenstein, PhD, medical director at the Waismann Method Opioid Treatment Center in southern California.
-“While it is characterized by pain, FM does not cause tissue inflammation nor does it physically damage the body’s muscles and joints like arthritis is known to do.”
+“While it is characterized by pain, fibromyalgia does not cause tissue inflammation nor does it physically damage the body’s muscles and joints like arthritis is known to do.”

-This is another condition characterized by a great deal of fatigue, muscle pain and soreness that’s often made worse by difficulty sleeping.
+This condition—in which the body’s immune system goes haywire and begins attacking healthy tissue—triggers symptoms such as fatigue, muscle pain, and soreness that’s often made worse by difficulty sleeping.
 “Lupus is an autoimmune disease affecting at least 1.5 million Americans that can cause damage to pretty much any area of the body, from the epidermis to the joints and even the body’s inner organs,” says Dr. Lederman.
-“Lupus patients may experience a similar tiredness and soreness to those suffering from FM, but some of the first signs of lupus are clearly different, including a rash across the face that worsens in the sun, difficulty breathing, kidney failure, stroke or even a heart attack.”
+“Lupus patients may experience similar tiredness and soreness to those suffering from fibromyalgia, but some of the first signs of lupus are clearly different, including a rash across the face that worsens in the sun, difficulty breathing, kidney failure, stroke or even a heart attack.”

 Chronic fatigue syndrome

-In addition to the fact that the two conditions both have “myalgia” in their name, they’re also accompanied by similar symptoms.
-Polymalgia rheumatica, commonly referred to as PMR, is characterized by widespread aching and stiffness, and just like fibromyalgia, it is not often indicative of physical symptoms that could show up on an X-ray.
+Yes, this also has “myalgia” in its name, but this mysterious condition also has similar symptoms to fibromyalgia.
+Polymyalgia rheumatica, commonly referred to as PMR, triggers aching and stiffness throughout the body, and just like fibromyalgia, it doesn’t often cause physical symptoms that could show up on an X-ray.
+Although the source of PMR is unclear, it appears to be an autoimmune disease.
 “In addition to chronic pain, PMR is known to cause trouble sleeping and achy joints,” says Dr. Lederman.
-“One key differentiator from FM is that it is most common in adults over the age of 50—most often affecting those in their 70s and 80s.”
-If you are older than 50 and are experiencing these symptoms mentioned, ask your doctor to monitor you for PMR.
-“While it’s hard to diagnose PMR, your doctor can test your blood for high inflammation, which is usually a sign of the condition,” says Dr. Lederman.
-These are the 8 fibromyalgia symptoms you shouldn’t ignore.
+“One key differentiator from fibromyalgia is that PMR is most common in adults over the age of 50—most often affecting those in their 70s and 80s.”
+It tends to have a sudden onset in contrast to fibromyalgia where the onset is more insidious.